visotrust/viso-netskope/README.md

  - `MappingType`

-If the `are` module is being evaluated within a Netskope instance, it will expose the versions of these classes from below `netskope.integrations.grc` --- otherwise, it'll provide versions from the `netskope_mock` package.
+If the `are` module is being evaluated within a Netskope instance, it will expose the versions of these classes from below `netskope.integrations.grc` &mdash;
+otherwise, it'll provide versions from the `netskope_mock` package.

 [^1]: Netskope either uses GRC as an umbrella term for some of its products,